Stranger2015/Intellij-IDEA-HiTalk/README.md

 # Intellij-idea-logtalk
-The LOGTALK language plugin for Intellij Idea IDE
+The Logtalk language plugin for Intellij Idea IDE